Key Takeaways

 Total: 7-14 days from submission to cash in hand.

-You can close faster (some investors will close in 5 days) or slower if you need more time to move.
+You can close faster (some buyers will close in 5 days) or slower if you need more time to move.
 The timeline is flexible based on your needs.

 Next Steps: Selling Your Nashville Home Fast